randomcoder67/Minecraft-1.20.1-Villager-Trade-Rebalance-Port/README.md

 * Modification to structure loot tables to make certain enchanted books more common
 * Changes to Librarian trades
 * Changes to Armourer trades
+* Charges to Cartographer trades (including addition of Villager/Swamp Hut/Jungle Temple maps)

-I haven't added the cartographer trades for the villager maps, not sure if that can be done with a simple datapack.
+~~I haven't added the cartographer trades for the villager maps, not sure if that can be done with a simple datapack.~~
 I also didn't port the Wandering Trader changes, because who uses the Wandering Trader?

-Extra changes that aren't in the original experiment:
+Extra changes I added that aren't in the original experiment:
 * Changes to Toolsmith trades
 * Changes to Weaponsmith trades